Signal integrity or SI is a measure of the quality

 For

-reduced design rules.
-In the early days of the modern
+design rules.
+In the early days of the modern VLSI era,

-VLSI era, digital chip circuit design and layout were
+digital chip circuit design and layout were manual processes.

-manual processes.
-The use of abstraction and the application
+The use of abstraction and the application of automatic

-brought electrical effects back to the forefront in
+Moore's law) brought electrical effects back to the forefront

 below 0.25 £gm, the wire delays have become comparable

-the wire delays needed to be considered to achieve
+wire delays needed to be considered to achieve timing

-(or noise) became an important consideration for digital
+an important consideration for digital design.
+At these

 System